hegza/esp32c3-2023-october-superlab/README.md

 ## Software requirements

+Software components needed for running the superlab examples (**Already satisfied on course VMs**):

+- `PuTTY` for monitoring the serial on the examples that use it
+- `probe-rs-tools` for flashing and debugging the target
+- `nightly-2023-11-14` toolchain

-- We flash these examples using `cargo embed`, cargo-subcommand.
-Obtain the tools by running the following:
+We flash these examples using `cargo embed`, cargo-subcommand.
+Obtain the tools by running the following (**Already done on the course VM**):

-  - `cargo install probe-rs --features cli`
+1. `cargo binstall probe-rs-tools`
-- Setup udev rules for probe-rs: <https://probe.rs/docs/getting-started/probe-setup/>
+2. Setup udev rules for probe-rs: <https://probe.rs/docs/getting-started/probe-setup/>
-- Refresh udev rules
-  - `sudo udevadm control --reload-rules && sudo udevadm trigger`
+3. Refresh udev rules `sudo udevadm control --reload-rules && sudo udevadm trigger`
-  - WSL2 only: if the above fails on WSL2, run `sudo service udev restart` then try again

 ## Running the examples